jamie-harris36/calculator/README.md

 </details>

-I eventually figured out that JSHint doesn't check ES6 JavaScript by default, so I added the following code to my JavaScript (just on JSHint, for validation purposes)
+I eventually figured out that JSHint doesn't check ES6 JavaScript by default, so I added the following code to my JavaScript (just on JSHint, for validation purposes).

 <img src="assets/images/validation/jshint.png">